Here’s the transcript:

 Several studies have proved that travel offers a variety of surprising personal and health benefits, including an increased feeling of happiness and a decreased risk of heart diseases.
 Taking a trip can also help to break the monotony and infuse freshness in the humdrum existence of daily life.
 Along with gaining new experiences and insights, travel greatly reduces stress and better enables people to deal with the challenges of modern living.

-Let’s take a look at the list, curated by Jayanth Sharma, co-founder and CEO, Toehold, that speaks about how travelling can bring a healthy change and keep us hale and hearty.
+Let’s take a look at the list, curated by Jayanth Sharma, co-founder, and CEO, Toehold, that speaks about how traveling can bring a healthy change and keep us hale and hearty.

 Taking a short break from work and heading for a vacation can help you unwind and recharge.
 Chronic stress can increase the levels of certain hormones that disrupt normal bodily processes and can lead to blood clots that increase the chances of heart attacks.
 Therefore, take time off from work and travel to a new place, where you can relax, rest, make memories and share experiences with family and friends.